talha-ah/portfolio/src/components/Resume/data/CV.md

 **Short Description**: As a Full Stack Engineer, developed the backend APIs and CMS portal.
 Implemented CI/CD best practices to streamline deployment and operation.

-**Description**: In my role as a Full Stack Engineer for Six Wraps, I played a key role in developing the backend APIs for the mobile app and CMS portal for the auto services industry.
+**Description**: As a Full Stack Engineer for Six Wraps, I played a key role in developing the backend APIs for the mobile app and CMS portal for the auto services industry.
 Six Wraps is a platform designed to offer comprehensive car wrapping services, catering to the auto services industry.
 Through my expertise in Node.js, Express.js, and MongoDB, I developed backend APIs that enabled seamless data management and user interaction.
 My initiative in implementing CI/CD best practices ensured streamlined deployment and operation, enhancing platform functionality and user experience.
 Six Wraps highlights my ability to deliver innovative solutions that meet industry-specific needs and drive business growth.

 **Tech Stack**: Javascript, Node.js, Express.js, React.js, Next.js, Flutter, MongoDB, AWS